 Interviews are conducted in the major non-English languages in Victoria to ensure people of culturally and linguistically diverse backgrounds are represented.

-Local area survey report on the health and wellbeing of the population
+Local area survey reports on the health and wellbeing of the population

 State-wide survey reports on the health and wellbeing of the populationVictorian population health survey 2010 report and fact sheets